TRUCE PODCAST

 About The Host

 Chris Staron is the award-winning filmmaker behind Bringing up Bobby and Between the Walls.
 He’s also the author of the dramatic Christian thriller Cradle Robber.
 His heart is for people who are on the outside edges of popular Christianity: the under-represented, the skeptics, those hurt by the church.
 Truce is a vehicle to express the unmet needs of the outsiders.
-When he’s not juggling multiple episodes at the same time, Chris enjoys hiking, cross country skiing, improv comedy, and teaching Sunday school.
+When he’s not juggling multiple episodes at the same time, Chris enjoys hiking, cross country skiing, and improv comedy.

 Check out Chris’ book Cradle Robber and movie Bringing Up Bobby on Amazon.